Gayathri-S1506/DISCRETE-FOURIER-TRANSFORM-/README.md

 # EXP 1 A : COMPUTATION OF DFT USING DIRECT AND FFT

 # AIM:
+To compute the Discrete Fourier Transform (DFT) of a given sequence using the direct (formula-based) method, and the Fast Fourier Transform (FFT) function in Scilab.

 # To Obtain DFT and FFT of a given sequence in SCILAB.